Roseanne T. Sullivan's Writings

 • Poetry Reading: In December 2021, I read a poem of mine at a ZOOM event sponsored by Catholic Literary Arts, on the topic of "Walking with the Mother of God during Advent."
 You can read it here: "The Baptizer's Baptism."

-• Poetry Reading: In February 2021, at a ZOOM poetry reading, I read a poem of mine, which won First Prize in a Catholic Literary Arts competition, on the topic of "Waiting with the Mother of God during Advent."
+• Poetry Reading: In February 2021, at a ZOOM poetry reading, I read a poem of mine, which won First Prize in a Catholic Literary Arts competition, on the topic of "Walking with Christ."
 The poem is published at Catholic Literary Arts and at Catholic Arts Today.
 You can read it here: "Mater Dolorosa in Via Crucis."

 • Became editor of the "Ancient Liturgies—SF Update" newsletter for the Benedict XVI Institute for Sacred Music and Divine Liturgy.
-The first issue was mailed on the second week of September 2021.
+The first issue was emailed in September 2021.
+The last issue was emailed June 18, 2024.

 Facebook